ntn101044-lang/woo-God-/README.md

 **This is the online stall queue management system project by Group 9**

 *This project includes the following features:*
-(1) Different user authentication and registration for both stall owners and visitors.
-(2) Stall owners can create stalls, and visitors can place orders (real-time updates).
-(3) The Queue Ticket system is the core feature of this project, which visualizes crowd levels using a traffic-light indicator on the website.
+(1) Different user authentication and registration for both stall owners and visitors. \n (2) Stall owners can create stalls, and visitors can place orders (real-time updates).\n (3) The Queue Ticket system is the core feature of this project, which visualizes crowd levels using a traffic-light indicator on the website.
 (4) Both types of users can track order progress.
 (5) An additional admin dashboard is implemented for database monitoring and management.